Web Content Display (Global)

 SBATS are generally highly valued by employers and are a valid pathway for students to transition from school to employment, further training or higher education.

 SBATS are not just available in the traditional trade pathways, such as Plumbing, Automotive, Hair and Beauty, Building and Construction for example, but can be undertaken in areas such as Business and Administration, Sport and Recreation, Dental Assistance just to name a few.

 For more information have a conversation with your School's VET coordinator.

 If you have not yet completed your SACE, but you are currently undertaking or have completed an apprenticeship or traineeship, please contact the SACE Board askSACE@sa.gov.au or (08) 8115 4712 as you may be eligible to achieve additional SACE credits and get your SACE.

 VET can count towards tertiary entrance for university and TAFE.

-For completed VET qualifications to count as Recognised Studies, they must be:
+For completed VET to count as Recognised Studies, it must be:

 - Certificate III level (or higher) in the AQF (Australian Quality Framework)

 - recognised in the SACE at Stage 2 for at least 10 credits.